metio/terraform-provider-k8s/docs/data-sources/iam_services_k8s_aws_instance_profile_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) InstanceProfileSpec defines the desired state of InstanceProfile.Contains information about an instance profile.This data type is used as a response element in the following operations:   * CreateInstanceProfile   * GetInstanceProfile   * ListInstanceProfiles   * ListInstanceProfilesForRole (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) InstanceProfileSpec defines the desired state of InstanceProfile.
+Contains information about an instance profile.
+This data type is used as a response element in the following operations: * CreateInstanceProfile * GetInstanceProfile * ListInstanceProfiles * ListInstanceProfilesForRole (see [below for nested schema](#nestedatt--spec))

 ### Read-Only